What is a Psychoeducational Assessment?

 How much does it cost?

-The cost of the psychoeducational assessment is $2,742.50.
-This cost is benchmarked to 18 hours of clinical time including the clinical interview, testing, scoring and interpretation, report writing and the feedback session.
-Dr. Kwee caps the cost of the assessment at $2,742.50 regardless of complexity.
-The cost includes a comprehensive report detailing assessment results, conclusions, and recommendations, as well as a 1-hour feedback session.
+The cost of the psychoeducational assessment is $3,300.
+This cost is benchmarked to 15 hours of clinical time including the clinical interview, testing, scoring and interpretation, report writing and the feedback session.
+While Dr. Kwee typically caps the cost of the assessment at $3,300, in some cases, extensive supplemental testing may raise the cost of the assessment.
+Any cost increase will always be discussed with the client beforehand.